Brad And Angelina’s Juicy Secrets Will Be Revealed In Filmmaker’s Upcoming Documentary

 Ever since Brad and Angelina sort of patched things up the Ocean’s Eleven actor is said to be in high spirits.

-According to reports Brad is looking a lot better ever since he started seeing his kids again and the Mirror says that the 53-year-old actor is looking more optimistic because of the turn of the tide.
+According to reports, Brad is looking a lot better ever since he started seeing his kids again and the Mirror says that the 53-year-old actor is looking more optimistic because of the turn of the tide.

 Although when Ian Halperin releases his documentary on Brad and Angelina the situation for the former couple might turn ugly once more seeing that the filmmaker promises that there are a lot of things the A-list actors tried to hide about their relationship from the public.